TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml510/README.txt

 * DDR2 is supported and runs OK at 200 MHz.
 The default setting is to run the DDR controller on 2x the system clock.
-This leads to lower latencies.
-If the CFG_DDR2SP_NOSYNC generic is set to 0 it is possible to specify the DDR frequency via xconfig.
+This leads to lower latencies since synchronization registers are not needed.
+  If the CFG_DDR2SP_NOSYNC generic is set to 0, the DDR2 runs asynchronously and the DDR frequency can be set (in steps of 10 MHz) via xconfig.
 When changing frequency, the delay on the data signals might need to be changed too.
-  How to do this is described in the DDR2SPA section of grip.pdf (see description of SDCFG3 register).
+How to do this is described in the DDR2SPA section of grip.pdf (see description of SDCFG3 register), see also the DDR2SPA section in the GRMON manual.

   The ML510 board has the DDR clk 1 inverted (DIMM*_DDR2_CK2_N and DIMM*_DDR2_CK2_P have been flipped).
-This prevents DDR2SPA from using the full 64-bit interface.
-Instead the core is instantiated with a 32-bit data width.
-This means that only half of the available memory on a DIMM will be used.

-  The DDR2 DIMMs shipped with the ML510 use registered DDR2 and only makes use of DIMM*_DDR2_CK0_*.
-Therefore designs using memory controllers from Xilinx, that support registered DDR2, works with 64-bit memory width.
+The DDR2 DIMMs shipped with the ML510 use registered DDR2 and only makes use of DIMM*_DDR2_CK0_*, therefore they are not affected.
-  DDR2SPA from GRLIB does not support registered DDR2 at this time and therefore requires all three clocks to be correctly connected.

-  The core can be configured, via xconfig, to use 64-bit data with.
-Do not select this setting unless you have a modified board.
+  For unbuffered DIMM:s, the upper half of the memory bus will not work due to this bug, and the DDR controller needs to be configured for 32 bits operation in this case.
+The DDR2 data width of the core can be configured via xconfig.

   When connecting with GRMON it will set the stack pointer to the top of RAM of the first memory controller.
+If you have 512 MB memory (or more) in the first slot, you can make the OS access both DIMM:s as one big memory.
-To have an OS access the full memory the stack pointer can be manually set to the end of the second memory controller's area.
-For the template design the correct switch to GRMON is -stack 0x7ffffff0.
+  To do this, the stack pointer needs to be manually set to the end of the second memory controller's area.
+For this template design with 512 MB memory in both DIMM:s, the correct switch to GRMON is -stack 0x7ffffff0.

 * The FLASH memory can be programmed using GRMON